DivnaP/MovieReviewsClassifier/README.md

 -Sequential Minimal Optimization

  Results of the five prediction models are compared in order to find out which method is more suitable for this type of prediction.
- Beside those five models, aplication provide analyze of words ih movie reviews using [http://sentiwordnet.isti.cnr.it/](SentiWordNet) lexical resource.
+ Beside those five models, aplication provide analyzing of words ih movie reviews using [SentiWordNet](http://sentiwordnet.isti.cnr.it/) lexical resource.
 Also user have ability to use  [https://www.idolondemand.com/developer/apis/analyzesentiment#overview](HP IDOL OnDemand) Web service which analyzes text and return the sentiment as positive, negative or neutral.
 It contains a dictionary of positive and negative words of different types, and defines patterns that describe how to combine these words to form positive and negative phrases.

 # 2. Machine learning algorithms used in project